bengtmartensson/Infrared4Arduino/README.md

 The classes `IrWidget` and `IrWidgetAggregating` are based on Michael's code.
-The classes `IrReceiverSampler` and `IrSenderPwm`, and in particular the file `IRLibTimer.h`, are adapted from Kevin's and Chris' work.
+The classes `IrReceiverSampler` and `IrSenderPwm`, and in particular the file [`IRremoteInt.h`](IRremoteInt.h), are adapted from Kevin's and Chris' work.
 The remaining files are almost completely written from scratch, although the influence of Kevin and Chris is gratefully acknowledged.

+This work is a low-level library (like IRremote and IRLib) that can be used in other projects, like [AGirs](https://github.com/bengtmartensson/AGirs), which is an high-level program taking commands interactively from a user or a program through a bi-directional `Stream`.
+The goal has been to provide a sound, object oriented basis for the fundamental basis, not to provide maximal functionality, the maximal number of protocols supported, or the most complete support of different hardware.
+A clean design and high readability, without being "too" inefficient, has been the highest priority.
+Dynamic memory allocation with `new` and `delete` is used extensively.
+The user who is afraid of this can create his required objects at the start of the run, and keep them.
+Most classes are immutable.
+The classes are `const`-correct.

+# API

+## Types
+There are some project specific data typedefs in [`InfraredTypes.h`](InfraredTypes.h).
+For durations in microseconds, the data type `microseconds_t` is to be used.
+If desired/necessary, this can be either `uint16_t` or `uint32_t`.
+For durations in milliseconds, use the type `millisecons_t`.
+Likewise, use `frequency_t` for modulation frequency in Hz (_not_ kHz as in the IRremote/IRLib).

+For "sizes", `size_t`, the standard C type, is used.

+Implementation dependent types like `int` are used if and _only if_ it is OK for the compiler to select any implementation allowed by the C++ language.

+`unsigned int` is used for quantities that can "impossibly" be larger than 65535.

+## IrSequences and IrSignals
+An `IrSequence` is a vector of durations, i.e. sequence of interleaving gaps and spaces.
+It does not contain the modulation frequence.
+As opposed to IRremote and IRLib, our sequences always start with a space and end with a gap.
+It is claimed to be a more relevant representation than the one of IRremote and IRLib.

+An `IrSignal` consists of a modulation frequency and three IrSequences: intro-, repeat-, and ending sequence.
+All of these, but not all, can be empty.
+If repeat is empty, intro has to be non-empty and ending empty.
+The intro sequence is always sent first, then comes a zero or more repeat sequences, and finally the ending sequence.
+To send a signal _n_ > 0 times shall mean the following: If the intro  is non-empty, send intro, _n_ - 1 repeats, and then the ending.
+If the intro is empty, send _n_ repeats, and then then ending.

 ## Class construction
-For some receiving/transmitting classes, multiple instantiations is not sensible, for other it may be.
-In this library, the classes that should only be instantiated once are implemented as singleton classes, i.e. with no public constructor, but instead a static factory method (`new*()`) that delivers a pointer to a newly constructed instance, provided that it has not been instantiated before.
+For some receiving and transmitting classes, multiple instantiations are not sensible, for other it may be.
+In this library, the classes that should only be instantiated once are implemented as singleton classes, i.e. with no public constructor, but instead a static "factory" method (`newThing()`) that delivers a pointer to a newly constructed instance of `Thing`, provided that `Thing` has not been instantiated before.
 The classes, where multiple instances is sensible, come with public constructors.
-(However, the user may still have to take responsibility for avoiding pin- and timer-conflicts.)
+(However, the user still has to take responsibility for avoiding pin- and timer-conflicts.)

 ## Hardware configuration
+For hardware support, the file [`IRremoteInt.h`](IRremoteInt.h) from the IRremote project is used.
+This means that all hardware that project supports is also supported here (for `IrReceiverSampler` and `IrSenderPwm`).
+(Actually, a small fix, borrowed from IRLib, was used to support Arduinos with ATMega32U4 (Leonardo, Micro).)
-At the time of this writing, The boards Uno/Nano (ATmega328P), Leonardo/Micro (ATmega32U4),
+However, IrWidgetAggregating is currently supported on the boards Uno/Nano (ATmega328P), Leonardo/Micro (ATmega32U4),
-and Mega2560 (ATmega2560) are supported.
+and Mega2560 (ATmega2560).

 Several of the sending and receiving classes take a GPIO pin as argument to the constructor.
 However, the sending pin of `IrSenderPwm` and the capture pin of `IrWidgetAggregating`